PennLINC/qsiprep/docs/reconstruction.rst

 .. _mrtrix_multishell_msmt_noACT:

-``mrtrix_multishell_msmt``
+``mrtrix_multishell_msmt_noACT``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This workflow uses the ``msmt_csd`` algorithm [Jeurissen2014]_ to estimate FODs for white matter, gray matter and cerebrospinal fluid using *multi-shell acquisitions*.
 The white matter FODs are used for tractography with no T1w-based anatomical constraints.

 .. _mrtrix_singleshell_ss3t: